jepstein-eagle/adaptable/packages/adaptableblotter-react-aggrid/README.md

 #### Optional

+- onReady: (blotterApi: IBlotterApi) - gives you access to the blotter api object
 - render|children: ({ grid, blotter}) => ReactNode - can specify a custom render function that is called with the rendered grid and blotter, and can be used to change the layout of the component, and render additional elements or change blotter/grid order
 - onThemeChanged: (blotter, arg: ThemeChangedEventArgs)
 - onSearchChanged: (blotter, arg: SearchChangedEventArgs)